Flows around galaxies. I. The dependency of galaxy connectivity on cosmic environments and effects on the star-formation rate: Galaxy connectivity

 \subsection{General results}

-Figure~\ref{Fig:Nstream0} shows the distribution of the number of streams to which a galaxy is connected, for all the 2977 galaxies of the dataset.
-This number was simply obtained by counting the filaments that are directly connected to the CPmax at the position of the central galaxy.
-From this figure we can see that the galaxy connectivity spans a broad range (from 0 to 9), and follows an irregular and asymmetric distribution.
-There is a long tail towards high connectivity values, indicating that high connectivity is possible, but occurs quite rarely.
-The highest peaks are seen for $N_\mathrm{streams} =2$ and 3, with $31.9\%$ and $25.3 \%$ of galaxies connected to two and three streams, respectively.
-Moreover, $14.5 \%$ of galaxies have exactly zero streams.
-For reference the mean and median values of the distribution are respectively $2.3$ and 2.
+Figure~\ref{Fig:Nstream0} shows the distribution of the number of streams to which a galaxy is connected for all the 2942 galaxies of the dataset.
+This number was obtained by counting the number of filaments that cross the virial radius of the host haloes.
+This figure shows that the galaxy connectivity spans a broad range (from 0 to 9) and presents a long tail towards high connectivity values, indicating that high connectivity is possible, but occurs quite rarely.
+The highest peaks are seen for $N_\mathrm{streams} =2$ and 3, with $32.5\%$ and $25.6 \%$ galaxies connected to two and three streams, respectively.
+The mean and median values of the distribution are 2.36 and 2, respectively.

-The irregular shape and broad range of the distribution presented in Fig.~\ref{Fig:Nstream0} hints that there may be additional factors that might have an effect on the galaxy connectivity.
-In order to interpret the results presented in this section, we thus need to disentangle possible secondary dependencies such as galaxy mass and local environment.
-This will be addressed in the next section.
+The skewed shape and broad range of the distribution presented in Fig.~\ref{Fig:Nstream0} indicate that additional factors may affect the galaxy connectivity.
+In the next sections, we therefore distinguish secondary dependences on galaxy mass and local environment.